kleitz/beige-software/README.txt

 There are dependencies:

-https://github.com/demidenko05/a-javabeans - sources of OpenJDK7 javabeans adapted for Android (a-tomcat and a-jetty use it).
+https://github.com/demidenko05/a-javabeans8 - sources of OpenJDK8 javabeans adapted for Android (a-tomcat and a-jetty use it).

 https://github.com/demidenko05/a-tomcat-all - source of Apache Tomcat to precompile JSP/JSTL for A-Jetty.

 https://github.com/demidenko05/a-jetty-all - source of A-Jetty is Jetty 9.2 adapted for Android

 Prerequisites for building from source:
-* JDK7 (not 8, jdk 8 can not compile a-javabeans, but can run it).
+* JDK8 (not 7, jdk 7 can not compile a-javabeans8, but can run it).
 * last of Apache Maven and Ant.
+* Postgresql9+ with registered user/password "beigeaccounting/beigeaccounting" and created databases "beigeaccounting" and "beigeaccountingtest".
 * MySql 5.1.7+ with registered user/password "beigeaccounting/beigeaccounting" and created databases "beigeaccounting" and "beigeaccountingtest".
 * Android SDK without Studio and downloaded last version and 19 API.
 It requires some 32bit libs for 64bit Fedora (dnf install glibc.i686 glibc-devel.i686 libstdc++.i686 zlib-devel.i686 ncurses-devel.i686 libX11-devel.i686 libXrender.i686 libXrandr.i686)
 * Google Chrome, Opera, or Chromium browser (html5-dialog ready).